The role of information in high dimensional stochastic optimal control: Introduction

-We briefly mention a few extensions and related problems that may be of interest to keep in mind. \begin{itemize} \item While we consider `global' controls with a centralized planner, it includes the case of individual controls, where each agent selects a control $\alpha'\in\R^{m'}$ with the same access to information.
-Since agents are identical and have the same information, the optimal policy will have the same control for any agents in the same state, and thus we can reduce to global controls by considering the control in feedback form, $\alpha\in \R^{l\, m'}$ where $l$ denotes the number of states. \item The game-theoretic problem where each player has the same information and is in a Nash equilibrium can be solved by a stochastic control problem as we consider here for the special case of potential games.
+We briefly mention a few extensions and related problems that may be of interest to keep in mind. \begin{itemize} \item While we consider `global' controls with a centralized planner, it includes the case of individual controls, where each agent selects a control $\alpha'\in\R^{m'}$ with the same access to 'global' information and full information of their state.
+Since agents are identical and have the same information, the optimal policy will have the same control for any agents in the same state, and thus we can reduce to global controls by considering the control in a feedback form, $\alpha\in \R^{l\, m'}$ where $l$ denotes the number of states.
+The case when individual agents have partial observations of their state is similar to what appears in \cite{hafayed2015mean} and other works, and would also be interesting in our context. \item A game-theoretic problem where each player has the same information and is in a Nash equilibrium can be considered.
+In the special case of a potential game, Nash equilibria can be found as optimal policies within our framework.
 Otherwise, the Nash equilibrium constraint introduces additional complications.
 While mathematically elegant, the assumption that each player behaves optimally is unlikely to hold in applications.
 See for instance \cite{epstein2008ambiguity}, where the behavior of financial investors with imperfect information is modeled based on experiments. \item Market price is commonly considered in economic models by including a market-clearing constraint.
-The convergence of a finite-state model to its mean field limit has been considered in the recent work \cite{fujii2020finite}.
+The convergence of a finite-state model to its mean-field limit has been considered in the recent work \cite{fujii2020finite}.

 \item Continuous-space problems present many interesting challenges.
 The problems we consider may come from a discretization of continuous space problems by `coarse-graining' nearby particles into the same state and approximating the state transitions.
 Understanding the continuum limits can be a highly difficult problem.
-It has been discussed for mean field games in \cite{delarue2019master}, although including partial information has its own challenges. \end{itemize}
+It has been discussed for mean-field games in \cite{delarue2019master}, although including partial observation has its own challenges. \end{itemize}